Orange Almond Cake (small batch)

-With winter in our rear view mirror, it’s time to welcome the sunshine in with this cheerful orange almond cake, topped with colorful citrus.
-I used two types of oranges, but you can use other citrus fruits as well, such as lemon, grapefruit and kumquats.
-The orange slices on top are not only beautiful; they also keep the cake tremendously moist.
+With winter in our rear view mirror, it’s time to let the sunshine in with this small batch cheerful orange almond cake.
+The colorful orange slices on top are not only beautiful; they also keep the cake tremendously moist.
 Serve the cake as it, or with a dollop of Mascarpone or strained yogurt.

 By Marinka